Gartner Magic Quadrant for WCM 2017 ... Who's In Who's Out?

 Bloomreach is the New Kid on the Block

 Last year, as you may recall, Gartner deposed OpenText, SDL, and HP from the leader's quadrant.
 This year, however, all the vendors that were named as Leaders, including Sitecore, Adobe, Acquia, Episerver, IBM, and Oracle, kept hold of their spots in this category.
-Have being said, there is a newcomer to the report and the Leader quadrant, as a matter of fact, a newcomer to the WCM market thanks to its acquisition of Amsterdam-based open-source Hippo CMS which already made a significant move from the Niche Players to the Visionaries quadrant in the Gartner’s Magic Quadrant last year.
+That being said, there is a newcomer to the report and the Leader quadrant, as a matter of fact, a newcomer to the WCM market thanks to its acquisition of Amsterdam-based open-source Hippo CMS which already made a significant move from the Niche Players to the Visionaries quadrant in the Gartner’s Magic Quadrant last year.
 With the integration of BloomReach’s Relevance Engine into Hippo’s WCM, they have created the first self-learning, digital experience platform that learns from the context behind every customer interaction, whether is it online or offline, in order to utilize that knowledge to deliver personalization to any digital experience.
 The reason behind the vendor’s significant upwards movement in the report, in my opinion, is the fact that BloomReach DXP semantically understands content and comes with its own set of algorithmic intelligence and core data sets so users can understand demand expressed by consumers throughout the Web.
 According to the Gartner report authors Mick MacComascaigh and Jim Murphy, the merged capabilities of Hippo CMS and Bloomreach “resonates highly with selection scenarios for WCM in the current market, and will continue to be strong.”

 Speaking to CMS-Connected, Arjé Cahn, CTO of BloomReach Experience said: “Being designated a Leader in this year's Gartner MQ for WCM is a great acknowledgment of our product vision and a confirmation that we have taken the right approach in focusing on building an open & intelligent platform.
 We are proud to be recognized for our ease of integration with third-party systems, our versatile deployment capabilities, and for giving both Marketing and IT teams the freedom and flexibility to innovate at the leading edge of digital marketing.
 Our product is built with a best-of breed approach in mind and interoperability at its heart, which makes it the right choice for any future focused enterprise.”